In This Article

 There's a lot of talk about keeping your hormones in balance and being wary of the common culprits that throw your hormones out of whack, and yet so much about hormones remains a mystery.
 We know they can be the cause of so many of our ills—breakouts, mood swings, and random cravings—but when they're in balance, hormones are to thank for keeping our bodies properly functioning.

-The good news is you can reset your body from the inside out by identifying certain factors and incorporating the right supplements to help you balance your hormones.
+The good news is, according to Goodman, you can reset your body from the inside out by identifying certain factors and incorporating the right supplements to help you balance your hormones.
 We took a deeper dive into learning why our hormones are so often imbalanced and discovered Goodman's recommendations for getting them back on the right track.

 What controls hormone levels?